prezly/theme-nextjs-starter/README.md

-# Prezly Theme Starter
+# Prezly Starter Theme

-Prezly Theme starter for your newsroom or blog based on Next.js 12+ framework:
+Prezly Starter Theme for your newsroom or blog based on Next.js 12+ framework:

 - Made with [TypeScript], [Prezly SDK] and [Prezly Content React Renderer].
-- Data-fetching is handled by [Next.js Theme Kit] and [Prezly SDK].
+- Data-fetching is handled by [Prezly Theme Kit] and [Prezly SDK].
 - Multi-language is powered by [React Intl] and [Prezly Themes Translations].
 - Code-style is ensured by [ESLint] and [Prettier].
 - Search is powered by [Algolia]